jjcarrier/vicon/README.md

   - Mechanisms such as `--enumerate` and `--serial` improve user experience when working with multiple DP100s.
 - [x] Supports a TUI lock function to prevent accidental button presses
+- [x] Supports basic TUI theme option for user to select from one of the pre-defined color themes.
 - [ ] Recorder/trace (support for logging all activity during interactive mode)

 ## Software Requirements